reimertz/opentracing.io_old/_docs/pages/quick-start.md

 You can record other things as well, including important events, the user ID, and the browser type.

 However, that’s only for one function.
 To build true end-to-end traces, you’ll want to include spans for the client side of the HTTP calls.
 In our example, you need to start propagating span contexts downstream to the other endpoints now, and those endpoints need to be able to join traces.
-This is where the Inject/Extract part of the API comes into play. homeHandlercreates a "root" span since it’s the first thing to get called.
+This is where the Inject/Extract part of the API comes into play. **homeHandler** creates a "root" span since it’s the first thing to get called.
 You will start there and work your way down.

 ```go
 func homeHandler(w http.ResponseWriter, r *http.Request) {    w.Write([]byte("Request started"))    span := opentracing.StartSpan("/home")    defer span.Finish()    // Since we have to inject our span into the HTTP headers, we create a request    asyncReq, _ := http.NewRequest("GET", "http://localhost:8080/async", nil)    // Inject the span context into the header    err := span.Tracer().Inject(span.Context(),        opentracing.TextMap,        opentracing.HTTPHeaderTextMapCarrier(asyncReq.Header))    if err != nil {        log.Fatalf("Could not inject span context into header: %v", err)    }    go func() {        if _, err := http.DefaultClient.Do(asyncReq); err != nil {            span.SetTag("error", true)            span.LogEvent(fmt.Sprintf("GET /async error: %v", err))        }    }()    // Repeat for the /service call.    // ....}
 ```

 What happens underneath is that the underlying implementation injects a span’s metadata about the current trace into the request’s headers to be read by anyone downstream.
-Go ahead and extract that data in serviceHandler.
+Go ahead and extract that data in **serviceHandler**.

 ```go
 func serviceHandler(w http.ResponseWriter, r *http.Request) {    var sp opentracing.Span    opName := r.URL.Path    // Attempt to join a trace by getting trace context from the headers.    wireContext, err := opentracing.GlobalTracer().Extract(        opentracing.TextMap,        opentracing.HTTPHeaderTextMapCarrier(r.Header))    if err != nil {        // If for whatever reason we can't join, go ahead an start a new root span.        sp = opentracing.StartSpan(opName)    } else {        sp = opentracing.StartSpan(opName, opentracing.ChildOf(wireContext))    }  defer sp.Finish()  // ... rest of the function